Reports and resources

 The International Rescue Committee uses our learning and experience to assist people affected by crisis and shape humanitarian policy and practice.
 Browse our research and resources.

-Health at the International Rescue Committee
+Violence prevention and response at the International Rescue Committee

-Economic recovery and development at the International Rescue Committee: evidence generating for effectiveness
+Research, evaluation and learning at the International Rescue Committee: evidence generating for effectiveness

 In cases where evidence is weak or does not exist, the IRC is committed to generating evidence.
 Evidence generation strengthens the IRC’s understanding of what works to achieve outcomes in humanitarian settings.